lorefnon/corealis/README.md

 ## Key Features

 - A careers page with a listing of Showcased openings
-- A paginated view of all current openings with option to apply to openings.
+- Facility to apply to open positions.
 - Backend admin interface to manage openings, view applications and schedule interviews and dispatch invitations
+- Conduct pre-scripted preliminary interviews online
+- View user submissions replayed the way applicant had entered the answer - giving full visibility into the process of deduction of the solution.

 ## Deployment